johnwdunn20/250Club/client/DevelopmenNotes.md

   - Setup SupaBase DB and Auth
   - Figure out how styling options - trying out react native elements now
     - Might just be easier to use claude.
 Start with a theme and go from there
+  - Notifications
-  - Desing mobile screens for MVP and journey from sign on, connect, use, sign out, others?
+  - Desing mobile screens for MVP and journey from sign on, connect, create workout, update workout numbers, sign out, others?
     - Login
     - Profile that lets you log out
     - Home with current day's 250 club and everyone's numbers